Millions of BlackBerry users cut off for third day

-LONDON Millions of BlackBerry users around the world were left without text communication services for a third day on Wednesday as Research in Motion RIM.TO struggled to fix what it said was a switching failure in its private network.
+LONDON Oct 12 Millions of BlackBerry users around the world were left without text communication services for a third day on Wednesday as Research in Motion struggled to fix what it said was a switching failure in its private network.

-Users in Europe, the Middle East, Africa and India suffered patchy email service and no access to browsing and messaging, ratcheting up negative sentiment towards a company already losing market share to Apple (AAPL.O) and Samsung (005930.KS).
+Users in Europe, the Middle East, Africa and India suffered patchy email service and no access to browsing and messaging, ratcheting up negative sentiment towards a company already losing market share to Apple and Samsung .

 RIM, which had said on Tuesday that services had returned to normal, said later the problems had actually spread beyond EMEA and India to Argentina, Brazil and Chile.